 Caesars Sportsbook promo code CBS20X: Get 20 100% profit boosts for Dolphins vs. Bills Thursday Night Football

-Week 3 of the NFL season kicks off with Thursday Night Football between the Miami Dolphins and Buffalo Bills, and if you're interested in placing bets on this AFC East clash, check out the Caesars Sportsbook promo code CBS20X, which gives new users 20 100% profit boost tokens after they sign up and place a first bet of at least $1.
+Week 3 of the NFL season kicks off with Thursday Night Football between the Miami Dolphins and Buffalo Bills (-11.5, 50.5), and if you're interested in placing bets on this AFC East clash, check out the Caesars Sportsbook promo code CBS20X, which gives new users 20 100% profit boost tokens after you sign up and place a first bet of at least $1.
 Interested in NFL betting?
-Click here to sign up for Caesars Sportsbook:
+Click here to sign up for the latest Caesars Sportsbook promo code:

 Check out our Caesars Sportsbook promo code review for full terms and conditions.